 Protection of the environment is one of our most important duties.
 That is why we have introduced an environment management system with the goal of continuously improving company environmental protection.
 The environment management system is certified according to DIN EN ISO 14001.

-Please help us fulfil this obligation by observing the environmental instructions in chapters "Packaging, transport and storage", "Disposal" of these operating instructions.
+Help us to meet these requirements and observe the environmental instructions in the chapters "Packaging, transport and storage", "Disposal" of this operating instructions.